IHE/ITI.MHD/input/pagecontent/ITI-66.md

 |status	| $XDSSubmissionSetStatus |
 {: .grid}

-Note 1: This FindSubmissionSets parameter is used when the greater than or equal (`ge`) parameter modifier is used on the created parameter.
+Note 1: This FindSubmissionSets parameter is used when the greater or equal to (`ge`) parameter modifier is used on the created parameter.

 Note 2: This FindSubmissionSets parameter is used when the less than (`lt`) parameter modifier is used on the created parameter.